- Music

 Much of Pull Like A Dog leans into the latter half of the trad-metal tag taxonomists often use to describe the band.
 ‘Gladrag’ features a riff that would fit nicely – well, nastily – in the Rage Against The Machine repertoire, while ‘Mother Of God’ tackles epistemic questions with a heavy drop in key.

-There are also folkier moments.
-‘Ringsend’, based on the poem by Oliver St. John Gogarty, is an acoustic droner, featuring ethereal vocals from Susan O’Neill, while ‘I Hope All Is Forgiven’ is an introspective meditation on remorse.
-Overall, a compelling offering.
+There are folkier moments that add to the sonic breadth and impact.
+‘Ringsend’, based on the poem by Oliver St. John Gogarty, is a finely-wrought acoustic droner, featuring ethereal vocals from Susan O’Neill, while ‘I Hope All Is Forgiven’ is a thought-provoking, introspective meditation on remorse.

 8/10